-TSL 410 ASSESSMENT for CURRICULUM DEVELOPMENT in ENGLISH as SECOND LANGUAGE
+ASSESSMENT for CURRICULUM DEVELOPMENT in ENGLISH as a SECOND LANGUAGE 3 Hours

 Prerequisite: Concepts in First and Second Language Acquisition This course is designed to provide students with a variety of assessment practices for assessing English language learner's abilities.
 Students are to examine ways in which assessment results can be used in the development of appropriate curriculum.